Oil Prices

 How Oil Prices Work

 The "price of oil" quoted on financial news is almost always the price of a futures contract, not the physical spot price for immediate delivery.
 Futures contracts are financial agreements to buy or sell oil at a specific date in the future.
 They are traded on major exchanges like the New York Mercantile Exchange (NYMEX) for WTI and the Intercontinental Exchange (ICE) for Brent.
-This futures market allows producers (like drilling companies) to lock in prices to hedge their risk, while consumers (like airlines) can lock in costs.
-However, the market is also driven by speculators—hedge funds, banks, and traders—who buy and sell contracts based on their forecasts.
-If speculators believe a war or hurricane will disrupt supply, they bid up futures prices immediately, creating a "risk premium" long before any physical shortage occurs.
+This financialization of the oil market means that prices are driven as much by investor sentiment and capital flows as they are by physical barrels moving through pipelines.
+This futures market allows producers (like drilling companies) to lock in prices to hedge their risk, ensuring they can cover their capital expenditures regardless of where the market moves.
+Similarly, large-scale consumers like airlines or shipping conglomerates can lock in their fuel costs months or even years in advance.
+However, the market is also heavily driven by speculators—hedge funds, banks, and individual traders—who buy and sell contracts based on their forecasts of global events.
+If speculators believe a war in the Middle East or a major hurricane in the Gulf of Mexico will disrupt supply, they will bid up futures prices immediately, creating a "risk premium" that affects the global economy long before any physical shortage actually occurs.
 Underlying these financial flows are the physical fundamentals of supply and demand.
-Supply is heavily influenced by the Organization of the Petroleum Exporting Countries (OPEC), a cartel that coordinates production quotas to manage prices.
-When OPEC cuts production, supply tightens, and prices tend to rise.
-On the demand side, economic growth is the primary driver.
-A booming global economy consumes more energy for shipping, travel, and manufacturing, driving prices up.
-Conversely, a recession or a global event like a pandemic can cause demand—and prices—to collapse.
+Supply is heavily influenced by the Organization of the Petroleum Exporting Countries (OPEC) and its broader alliance, OPEC+.
+This cartel coordinates production quotas among its members to manage global inventory levels and influence prices.
+When OPEC+ agrees to a production cut, the anticipated tightening of supply tends to drive prices higher.
+On the demand side, global economic growth is the primary driver.
+A booming economy requires more energy for transportation, manufacturing, and heating, which pushes prices up.
+Conversely, a global recession or a major event like the COVID-19 pandemic can cause demand—and prices—to collapse in a matter of weeks.

 Currency Impact: The Petrodollar